-End-of-treatment outcomes were assigned by the treating clinician, in line with both NDoH and WHO definitions [7].
-An AE is defined as any "untoward medical occurrence in a patient receiving any kind of treatment" [11].
+End-of-treatment outcomes were assigned by the treating clinician, in line with both NDoH and WHO definitions[7].
+An adverse event(AE) is defined as any "untoward medical occurrence in a patient receiving any kind of treatment"[11].
 We looked at AEs up until the end of the 24-week BDQ course.
-AEs are graded on a scale of 1 to 4, with 1 being mild and 4 being life-threatening [11].
+AEs are graded on a scale of one to four, with 1 being mild and 4 being life-threatening[11].
 AEs of grade 3 and higher are considered severe.
-AEs occurring more than once in the same patient were recorded by the date of highest severity.
+AEs occurring more than once in the same patient, were recorded by the date of highest severity.
 AEs leading to persistent disability or hospitalization were noted as serious AEs.
-It was difficult, however, to conclude occurrence of AEs as causes of death due to incompleteness of AE reporting, to polypharmacy and comorbidities of patients, and unspecified recording on death certificates.
-QT intervals are calculated according to Frederica's formula (QTcF) as recommended per national guidelines [7].
-Specific cutoff values for numeric variables of laboratory tests to define grading are taken from the Clinical and Programmatic Guide for Patient Management with New TB Drugs (Common Terminology Criteria for Adverse Events [CTCAE] v.4.03 classification) [11].
-For the entire cohort, 2 same medical doctors interpreted treating clinicians' notes for grading of AEs.
+It was however difficult to conclude occurrence of AEs as causes of death due to incompleteness of AE reporting, to polypharmacy and co-morbidities of patients and unspecified recording on death certificates.
+QT intervals are calculated according to Frederica's formula(QTcF) as recommended per national guidelines[7].
+Specific cut off values for numeric variables of laboratory tests to define grading, are taken from the Clinical and Programmatic Guide for Patient Management with New TB Drugs (Common Terminology Criteria for Adverse Events (CTCAE) v.4.03 classification)[11].
+For the entire cohort, two same medical doctors interpreted treating clinicians' notes for grading of AEs.
 All proformas were checked for completeness by the principal investigator before final recording.

-Data Collection and Analysis
+Data collection and analysis

-Source documents for our study were NDoH Electronic Drugresistant Tuberculosis Register (EDRWeb), NHLS results, and facility-based clinical charts.
-Data were extracted by using a standardized data collection tool (see the Supplementary material).
-All data were entered into an Epi-Info (Centers for Disease Control and Prevention [CDC], Atlanta, GA, USA) database.
-Continuous variables are presented as medians with interquartile range (IQR).
+Source documents for our study were NDoH electronic Drugresistant Tuberculosis register(EDRWeb), NHLS results and facility-based clinical charts.
+Data was extracted by using a standardized data collection tool (see Supplementary material).
+All data were entered into an Epi-Info (CDC, Atlanta) database.
+Continuous variables are presented as medians with interquartile range(IQR).
 Categorical variables are presented as frequencies and proportions.
-A χ^2 test was used to compare categorical variables.
-Time to SC conversion was estimated using Kaplan-Meier (KM) curves.
-For the analysis of time to SC conversion, the outcome of interest was SC conversion achieved within 3 or 6 months of treatment.
+Chi-square test was used to compare categorical variables.
+Time to SC conversion was estimated using Kaplan-Meier(KM) curves.
+For the analysis of time to SC conversion, the outcome of interest was SC conversion achieved within three or six months of treatment.
 If the outcome of interest was not achieved, it was considered as censored.

-Censoring occurs when the patient is lost to follow-up (LTFU) or died before achieving SC conversion.
+Censoring occurs when the patient is lost-to-follow-up(LTFU) or died before achieving SC conversion.
 The time of censoring was the date of death or LTFU.
-Censoring also occurred when the patient did not SC convert within 6 months of treatment or transferred or moved out (TMO) before SC conversion was achieved.
-In our cohort, however, no patient TMO before SC conversion was achieved, and SC conversion status at month 6 was known for all those with positive baseline SC samples.
-Logrank test was used to investigate the difference between survival curves.
-The median time to SC conversion was reported using 95% confidence interval (CI).
-Data were analyzed using STATA version 15 (StataCorp, College Station, TX, USA).
+Censoring also occurred when the patient did not SC convert within six months of treatment or transferred or moved out(TMO) before SC conversion achieved.
+In our cohort, however, no patient TMO before SC conversion was achieved and SC conversion status at month six was known for all those with positive baseline SC samples.
+Log-rank test was used to investigate the difference between survival curves.
+The median time to SC conversion was reported using 95% confidence interval(95%CI).
+Data was analysed using STATA version 15 (StataCorp, College Station, TX, USA).